pgorzelany/swift-ib-portal-api/Sources/SwiftIBPortalApi/Swagger3CorrectedGenerated/README.md

-# API
+# IBPortalApi

 This is an api generated from a OpenAPI 3.0 spec with [SwagGen](https://github.com/yonaskolb/SwagGen)

 ## Operation

-Each operation lives under the `API` namespace and within an optional tag: `API(.tagName).operationId`.
+Each operation lives under the `IBPortalApi` namespace and within an optional tag: `IBPortalApi(.tagName).operationId`.
 If an operation doesn't have an operationId one will be generated from the path and method.

 Each operation has a nested `Request` and a `Response`, as well as a static `service` property